E-2 Treaty Investors and Employees

 A specific investment threshold is not defined, except that the investment:

-The sponsoring business must be owned at least 50% by citizens of the same treaty country who are not dual U.S. citizens or U.S. permanent residents.
-For example, it’s not uncommon for a U.S. citizen to partner 50/50 with a treaty national to facilitate this immigration strategy for the treaty national and other managers, executives, and essential skills employees who may be needed from the same country.
+The sponsoring business must be owned at least 50% by citizens of the treaty country who are not also U.S. citizens or permanent residents.
+For example, it’s not uncommon for a U.S. citizen to partner 50/50 with a treaty national to facilitate this immigration strategy for the treaty national and managers, executives, and essential skills employees who all share the same nationality.

 Can My Spouse Work?